ETT2025/ett2025.github.io/docs/index.md

 ---
 layout: home
 ---
-Following on from the success of the 2021 workshop series, _Emerging Topics in Typology_ (ETT), a conference organized by and for PhD students in diversity linguistics, returns for a second edition in the form of a 3-day conference from **June 10th to 12th, 2024**.
+Following the success of the 2021 workshop series, _Emerging Topics in Typology_ (ETT) returns for a second edition.
+ETT 2024 will be a 3-day conference from June 10th to 12th, 2024, organized by and for PhD students in diversity linguistics.
 The conference will be hosted at [Stockholm University](/venue) in a full hybrid mode -- both presenters and non-presenting participants are welcome to attend all conference sessions either on-site in Stockholm or online through Zoom.

 The 3-day conference will consist of:
 - keynotes by invited speakers